kunilovskaya/phd_text/README.md

 Translationese indicators for human translation quality estimation (based on English-to-Russian translation of mass-media texts)

 14 January 2019 -- 10 November 2022
+viva: 13 March 2023

 ---
 Makefile commands:

-1. to generate pdf run
+1. to generate pdf, run

 ```
 make all
 ```

-2. to get the word count (total, excluding bibliography and by chapter)
+2. to get the word count (total, excluding bibliography and by chapter):

 ```
 make wc